Macron tells Putin he seeks to avoid war and build trust

 Macron told the Russian president he was seeking a "useful" response "that of course allows us to avoid war and to build bricks of trust, stability, visibility".
 Putin, for his part, said Russia and France shared "a common concern about what is happening in the security sphere in Europe".

-Macron, who is expected to seek re-election in April, has positioned himself as a potential mediator, with French officials voicing scepticism over predictions by Washington, London and other Western capitals that a Russian assault is imminent.

-"The geopolitical objective of Russia today is clearly not Ukraine, but to clarify the rules of cohabitation with NATO and the EU," Macron told the Journal du Dimanche newspaper on the eve of his trip to Russia.
+On the eve of his trip, Macron, who is also due in Kyiv on Tuesday, told the Journal du Dimanche newspaper: "The geopolitical objective of Russia today is clearly not Ukraine, but to clarify the rules of cohabitation with NATO and the EU."

 On his arrival, Macron told reporters: "I'm reasonably optimistic but I don't believe in spontaneous miracles."